laimison/AbletonHelloWorldControlSurface/README.md

 This is a skeleton for your Ableton Control Surface Python script

-## View Ableton log
+## Open Ableton Log

-Here is the command to check Ableton logs
+Here is the command to check Ableton log

 ```
 tail -f -n 500 "$HOME/Library/Preferences/Ableton/`ls $HOME/Library/Preferences/Ableton | sort -V | tail -n 1`/Log.txt"